nfroidure/knifecycle/README.md

 - easy end to end testing: just replace your services per your own mocks and stubs.
 - isolation: isolate processing in a clean manner, per concerns.
+- functional programming ready: encapsulate global states allowing the rest of your application to be purely functional.
+- no circular dependencies for services: while circular dependencies is not a problem within purely functional libraries (require allows it), it may be harmful for your services, knifecycle impeach that.

 ## Usage